Iwc0nfig/Emotion_cnn/README.md

 ## 📁 Project Structure

 - `data.zip` — Contains both training and validation datasets (unzipped during preprocessing).
-- `data_augmentation.py` — Script to generate additional images specifically for the "disgusted" class (originally ~450 samples).
+- `data_augmentation.py` — Script to generate additional images specifically for the "disgusted" class (originally ~450 samples to 1308).
+- `requirements.txt` -The packages  that you will need are here .
+Just install them.
 - `plotting.py` — Plots and saves training/validation accuracy and loss curves to `result.png`.
 - `training.py` — Train the model.
 The code has been written to run on the GPU